bushblade/nvim/README.md

 ## Adding custom Snippets

-The conifg uses [ luasnip ](https://github.com/saadparwaiz1/cmp_luasnip) paired with [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets) for VS Code style snippets.
+The config uses [ luasnip ](https://github.com/saadparwaiz1/cmp_luasnip) paired with [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets) for VS Code style snippets.
 You can add your own snippets to the config [ snippets directory ](./snippets).
-You'll also need to edit the [snippets/package.json](./snippets/package.json) to be able to load your snippets in the correct filetype.
+You'll also need to edit the [snippets/package.json](./snippets/package.json) to be able to load your snippets in the correct file type.
 One test snippet is included as an example.

 ## Currently installed plugins